 - Many don’t charge points (origination fees)

 Private Lender Link does not list individual mortgage investors on our public directory.
-We only list private / hard money lending companies.
-It’s too difficult for us to vet individuals investors, and we can’t rely on them to deactivate their listing when they run out of funds to lend.
+We only list private lending companies.
+It’s too difficult for us to vet individuals investors.